TGElder/rust/frontier/README.md

 ## Window size

 Initial window size is currently hard coded into [./src/main.rs](), you will want to change this if your screen cannot fit a 1024x768 window.
-The window can be resized
+The window can be resized once the game is running.

 ## Compatability